 You will be instructed to lie down in a specific position in order to scan the hips and spine.
 A cushion box will be placed under your knees when scanning the spine, or an object placed between your feet when scanning the hip.
 A velcro strap may be used to keep your ankles or knees in place.
 This helps to achieve an optimal position required for the scan.

 There should be no pain or discomfort during the scan.

 A BMD scan takes 10-15 minutes.

 Our specialist radiologists will report the findings of the scans and send them to your doctor within 48 hours.
 It is very important to follow up with your doctor so that they can explain the results to you.

 We offer accessible services by bulk billing almost all examinations and procedures.
 To find out more, visit our billing information page.

-Book your radiology appointment online – it’s quick, and easy and saves waiting on the phone.
+Complete our booking form and one of our friendly staff will contact you – it’s quick, and easy.
 Click on the below link and follow the simple steps.
 Remember to have your referral handy.